 - See a doctor immediately if you have a foot injury.

-All these lifestyle adjustments must be permanent changes to manage symptoms effectively.
-If you revert to your previous lifestyle, PAD symptoms will likely return, and your condition may worsen.
+Note that the changes you make to your lifestyle as a part of your peripheral artery disease self-care must be long-lasting to manage your symptoms effectively.
+By reverting to your previous habits, the PAD symptoms will most likely return, and your condition may worsen.

 Medications